MarcoMinozzo/MarcoMinozzo/README.md

 ## Marco Aurélio Minozzo
 ### Software Engineer | Data Scientist | Machine Learning Enthusiast | Education, Financial, Motorsport & Simracing Markets Expert

-With over 20 years of experience across diverse industries, I specialize in leveraging data science and machine learning to solve complex problems in consumer behaviour, education, motorsport analytics and financial markets.
-In addition, I am an expert in cloud infrastructure and database management.
-Currently, I lead a team of data scientists at Pandora DataScience Ltda., where we focus on delivering data-driven solutions to enhance business strategies and optimize decision-making processes.
+With over 20 years of experience in the IT and Telecommunications industry, specializing in data infrastructure, software development, and data science.
+I develop the necessary infrastructure for deploying cloud-based websites and platforms, manage databases, and leverage data science and machine learning to solve complex problems in consumer behavior, education, and other markets.
+Focused on delivering digital solutions for businesses or data-driven strategies to enhance decision-making processes and optimize strategies.

 ### Areas of Expertise:
 - **Learning Analytics:** Passionate about improving education through machine learning, I build predictive models that help personalize learning experiences and identify at-risk students.